SaPhyoThuHtet/problem-solving/useful-and-pattern.md

 **Hashing**

-Hashing is the process of transforming any given key or a string of characters into another value.
+- Hashing is the process of transforming any given key or a string of characters into another value.
 This is usually represented by a shorter, fixed-length value or key that represents and makes it easier to find or employ the original string.
 The most popular use for hashing is the implementation of hash tables. (https://searchsqlserver.techtarget.com/definition/hashing#:~:text=Hashing%20is%20the%20process%20of,the%20implementation%20of%20hash%20tables.)
+- Digital Signature တွေမှာလည်း အသုံးပြုတယ်။

 ### Tree